Vortexdude/src/deploy-nfs-server.md

 APPEND_NODE_TO_CLUSTER = false
 ```

-In the var file the variable **NFS_NODES_DETAILS** hold the all cluster node details like count of the server name zone subnet id and volume name </br>
+In the var file the variable **NFS_NODES_DETAILS** hold the all cluster node details like count of the server, name, zone, subnet id and volume name </br>

 ### Append a new node